executablebooks/cli/docs/content-types/markdown.md

 yep = its_more^math
 \end{align*}

-For more information about math with Jupyter Book, see {doc}`math`.
+For more information about math with Jupyter Book, see {doc}`../content/math`.

 ## Extended markdown with MyST Markdown